Blow Molding

 Fluorination

-A procedure that diminishes permeability and increases the chemical resistance of different plastics and elastomers.
-The exposure of polymers to fluorine gas causes molecular structural surface changes.
+A process that reduces permeability and enhances the chemical resistance of plastics and elastomers by exposing polymers to fluorine gas, altering the molecular surface structure.

 Minimum Wall